FreeRCT/FreeRCT/rcd/data_format.rst

 Offset  Length  Version  Description
 ======  ======  =======  =================================================
    0       4      1-2    Magic string '8PXL'.
-   4       4      1-2    Version number of the block '2'.
+   4       4      1-2    Version number of the block.
    8       4      1-2    Length of the block excluding magic string,
                          version, and length.
   12       2      1-2    Width of the image.